'Our enemy is here': Iran protesters demand that leaders quit after plane downed

 British Foreign Secretary Dominic Raab condemned the arrest and said Iran “can continue its march towards pariah status ... or take steps to de-escalate tensions” with diplomacy.

-Reporting by Parisa Hafezi and Dubai newsroom; Additional reporting by Rod Nickel in Edmonto, Alberta, and Chris Helgren in Toronto; Writing by Edmund Blair, Pravin Char and Daniel Wallis; Editing by Philippa Fletcher, Frances Kerry and Peter Cooney
+Reporting by Parisa Hafezi and Dubai newsroom; Additional reporting by Rod Nickel in Edmonton, Alberta, Chris Helgren in Toronto, David Shepardson in Washington and David Ljunggren in Ottawa; Writing by Edmund Blair, Pravin Char, Daniel Wallis and Jamie Freed; Editing by Philippa Fletcher, Frances Kerry and Peter Cooney